Training a real network on MNIST

 But raw logits aren’t probabilities — they can be any number, positive or negative, and they don’t sum to 1.
 To turn them into a proper probability distribution, we use the softmax function — one of the most common operations in deep learning, used everywhere from image classifiers to LLMs like ChatGPT (where it converts raw scores over vocabulary words into the probability of the next token):

 Why is it called “softmax”?
 Because it’s a softer version of max.
 A hard max would just pick the largest value and ignore everything else — [0, 0, 1].
-Softmax does almost the same thing when one logit dominates (like our 4.2 above — 92.7% is close to 100%).
-But when the logits are similarly large, the other values get meaningful weight too.
+Softmax does almost the same thing when one logit dominates, but when the logits are similarly large, the other values get meaningful weight too.
 Compare:

 | logits | hard max | softmax |